Fuchsi94/RaspiCar/README.md

 This Project is a guide for building a small-scale prototype of an autonomous vehicle.
 The Car will be controlled through a Raspberry Pi.
 With an Camera and the open-source python package from OpenCV the car will be able to percept with its environment.
 We will train a deep neural network with tensorflow and keras so the car is able to interact with its environment and steer through a small track.

-Goal of this work is a deeper understanding how neural networks work

 ## Contents
 1. [Intor](#intro)